sopra-fs24-group-35/sopra-fs24-group-35-server/README.md

 With this project we wanted to make it possible for people to play the board game Risk with each other even if they can't meet in person.
 We all like strategy games but luck also having a deciding factor makes the game more random and fun which is why we chose to implement risk.
 In the end we want to have a functioning version of risk which is simple to play and can be extended on.
 We also want the ui to be simple but understandable.

-## Technologies
-We used two main technologies in the server:
--   Spring Boot
--   Gradle

 ## Getting started with Spring Boot
 -   Documentation: https://docs.spring.io/spring-boot/docs/current/reference/html/index.html
 -   Guides: http://spring.io/guides